Treatment for OSA

 If the device feels uncomfortable on your teeth, get advice from your sleep clinic to make sure it is not causing any damage.
 You may also find your jaw aches in the morning, but this usually wears off after a while.
 Oral devices take a little getting used to, so persevere.
-The device should last about 2 years.
+The device should last about two years before it needs replacing.

 Continuous positive airway pressure (CPAP)